SilverofLight/im-select.nvim/readme/README.md

 If the character before the space is English, it checks whether the character before this word is an English character.
 If it is, it does nothing; otherwise, it switches to the previous input method.

+Add a `second_method_selected` option.
+When a character is deleted, if the character before the cursor is an English character or a half-width symbol, switch to the default input method; otherwise, switch to `second_method_selected`.

 Switch Input Method automatically depends on NeoVim's edit mode.

 The old vim plugins (such as [im-select](https://github.com/daipeihust/im-select)) works weird on my Macbook, so I just create this im-select in pure lua for NeoVim, it works charmingly!